The Board delegates the day-to-day management of Teachers' to our highly skilled executive team.

-Ms. McClean serves on the boards of the Canadian Merit Scholarship Foundation and the Alberta Pensions Services Corporation.
+Ms. McClean serves on the boards of the Heartland Dental Care and the Alberta Pensions Services Corporation.
 In 2008, she was recognized by Women's Executive Network as one of Canada's 100 Most Powerful Women.

 Ms. McClean holds a BA in Economics from the University of Waterloo and an MBA from the Rotman School of Management at the University of Toronto.
 She holds the CMA designation and is a graduate of the Institute of Corporate Directors.

 Jacqueline Beaurivage oversees the enterprise-wide Project Management Office, which standardizes project planning, monitoring, implementation and governance at Teachers'.

 Ms. Beaurivage joined Teachers' in 2010.
 She has more than 25 years of experience in the financial services sector, including senior positions at CIBC and Royal Bank of Canada.
 Before Teachers', Ms. Beaurivage was Senior Vice-President, Corporate Development, at the Canadian Imperial Bank of Commerce.

 Ms. Beaurivage earned a BA from the University of Regina and an MBA from McGill University.